conan7882/tf-gans/docs/dcgan/readme.md

 # Deep Convolutional Generative Adversarial Networks (DCGAN)

 - TensorFlow implementation of [Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks](https://arxiv.org/abs/1511.06434) (ICLR 2016).
 - Both generator and discriminator are multiple layers CNNs.
 Generator takes a random vector as input.
 Discriminator takes real and fake images as input.
-Feature maps are up-sampled and down-sampled through convolutional layers with stride = 2, so there is no pooling layers.
+Feature maps are up-sampled and down-sampled through convolutional layers with stride = 2, so there is no pooling layer.

 ## Requirements
 - Python 3.3+